freeCodeCamp/freeCodeCamp/guide/english/designer-tools/sketch/index.md

 Sketch is designed to build digital products rather than editing photos and print graphics.
 Sketch's clean interface helps keep you organized when mocking up or building out your UI/UX designs.
 The art boards that Sketch uses enforces a pixel grid for precise designs.
 Exporting designs is simple and supports different device resolutions.

+## I'm on Windows, what should I do ?

+Fortunately, there is alternative to Sketch.
+You can use [Figma](https://www.figma.com/), It's very used in the agency who are working on Windows.
+There is a lot of alternative, Figma is the more known today, but feel free to choose what you want to use.

 ### Useful Plugins for Sketch

 - [Zeplin - Generates and exports design assets and style guides](https://zeplin.io/)